joagre/anond/doc/ds-json-rpc-server.md

 unique `node-id` (and more) and the node must send it along with each HTTP request it sends to the server as a `Node-ID` HTTP header.
-After this initial call the DS knows about the association between a specific `node-id` and the public signing key.
+After this initial call the DS knows about the association between a specific `node-id` and a public signing key.

 From here on the node must sign all HTTP requests it sends to the server and to do this it calculates a HMAC from the hashed body of the